lmmx/ptx-fun/README.md

 Playing around with `ptx`, the permuted index tool used to make concordances for the Unix system reference manual "back in the day" (apparently).

+Below is a brief exploration of reproducing the output of `ptx` using Toeplitz matrices in Sage.

 ## Requirements

 - Python 3
+- Sage
+  - invoking `sage` brings up a console, and scripts can be run by using the `sage-ipython` command, see below for details
 - `num2words`
   - Run `pip install num2words`